How do I report a large pothole that has developed in front of my house?

 Do I have to provide a response to all application questions?

 Almost all the information requested on the application is required.
-If there is a field that is mandatory, it will be noted with a red asterisk (*).
+If there is a field that is mandatory, it will be highlighted in yellow.
 Your application will not be accepted if you leave any mandatory field blank.

 Does the Street Department maintain street lights?